 - When the brake pedal is depressed hard or depressed more quickly, the pedal will feel softer but the brakes will apply more firmly.
-This is a normal effect of the brake assist operation and does not indicate an abnormality. - The brake assist equipment does not supersede the functionality of the vehicle's main braking system.
+This is a normal effect of the brake assist operation and does not indicate an abnormality. - When the brake pedal is depressed hard or depressed more quickly, a motor/pump operation noise may be heard.
+This is a normal effect of the brake assist and does not indicate an abnormality. - The brake assist equipment does not supersede the functionality of the vehicle's main braking system.